-When most of us think about sweet potatoes, Thanksgiving dinner comes to mind.
+When most people think about sweet potatoes (Ipomoea batatas), Thanksgiving dinner comes to mind.
 It's pretty easy to love a sweet potato casserole, but these tubers are edible as a daily starch.
-Packed with fiber, vitamins and minerals, sweet potatoes are a delicious root vegetable and they are fairly easy to grow in climate zones 8 and warmer, where they're a perennial.
-However, they can also grow in cooler states if you make a few adjustments and prep the plants well ahead of time.
+Packed with fiber, vitamins and minerals, sweet potatoes are a delicious root vegetable and they are fairly easy to grow in climate zones 9 and warmer, where they're perennial.
+However, they can also grow in cooler zones if you make a few adjustments and prep the plants well ahead of time.
 They need at least 90 days to mature; some require 120 or more.

 Where to Grow Sweet Potatoes

-Most sweet potatoes are grown using slips, small pieces of root from a sweet potato.
+Most sweet potatoes are grown using slips, small sprouts from a sweet potato.
+When using store bought sweet potatoes, be sure to buy organic.
+Nonorganic ones may have sprout-suppressing chemicals and ingredients.
+You also want to check store-bought sweet potatoes for cold damage.
+This can show up as dark lesions and spots on the skin.
 You can grow your own slips by sticking the end of a sweet potato in water.
 Stick a toothpick in each side of the potato to hold it up when it's stuck into the glass.
 After a couple of weeks it will sprout and slips will grow.

 If you want to keep things simple or you didn't give yourself enough time to grow your own slips, you can also order slips or buy them from garden centers.

 When the roots have grown in, it's time to plant your slips in soil.
 Space them about 3 feet apart so there is room for each plant to expand beneath the soil.
 These plants do best in slightly acidic soil and don't like overly dense clay soil.
 If there is clay in your soil, aerate it.
 Or consider planting the potatoes in raised beds so you can mix your own soil.